 Industries demand terminology be attached to everything.
 In the world of SEO, marketers often set up goals to attract specific types of links.
 It is not that there is clear difference in these variations, but we do classify them from time to time.
-Branded backlinks can be regular (often referred to as dofollow) and nofollow.
-The key element is that they anchor text is the same.
+Branded links can be dofollow (standard links) and nofollow.
+The key element is that the anchor text is the same.
 It is the name of your company and it is usually linked to the home page.

 There is nothing inherently wrong with paying for a link.
 You are not breaking laws and you shouldn’t choose not to based on articles you read.
 If you are intending on receiving traffic directly from a website based upon the visitors on that website, do so if you see value in this marketing strategy.